 - a reference to any contamination investigations undertaken on the land

 - a reference to any notifications of remediation

 - any notices or public positive covenants requiring the maintenance of remediation.

-Requests for access to information held by Council on land contamination can be made by downloading and completing an Informal Access to Information Application Form.
+You can request access to information held by Council on land contamination by completing the Informal access to information application form.

-If you are considering or planning development in Parramatta download the Contaminated Land Policy and Procedure for detailed information and requirements.
+If you are considering or planning development in Parramatta read the Contaminated land policy and procedure for detailed information and requirements.